-Waldhaus Flims also remains open in the off season, and a sauna is built.
-Long-time director Eduard Bezzola dies after a long battle with illness.
+Waldhaus Flims also remains open in the off season, a sauna is built.
+Long-time director Eduard Bezzola dies after a long illness.

-The former ‘Kurhaus’ or spa is redeveloped as a sport hotel.
+The former «Kurhaus» is redeveloped to a sport hotel.
 After adding a new wing, the Hotel Segnes offers 120 beds.
 A small foyer and new dining room are added to the main building.
 On 8 June 1967, the Hallengartenbad and new curling rink are opened.

-In 1968, Director Roman Bezzola asks the Kunstmuseum Chur to appraise the value of the Flimser Panorama.
+Director Roman Bezzola asks the Kunstmuseum Chur to appraise the value of the Flimser Panorama.
 The art museum is not interested, warns of an expensive restoration and does not even want to accept it as a gift.
-The picture is rolled up and stored.
+The painting is rolled up and stored.

-The Art Nouveau hall in the casino undergoes extensive restoration.
+The Art Nouveau hall in the casino is extensively restored.

-The covered walkways that connect the buildings are replaced with underground passages.
-The hotel opens its own nursery.
+The covered walkways connecting the buildings are supplemented with underground corridors.
+The hotel opens its own kindergarten.

-Hugo Nussli-Bezzola and his wife take over general management after Roman Bezzola’s 45 years of service.
-The casino is rebuilt and renamed Pavillon.
+Hugo Nussli-Bezzola and his wife take over the general management after Roman Bezzola’s 45 years of service.
+The casino is rebuilt and renamed to «Pavillon».

 The newly built tennis hall is the first hotel tennis hall in Switzerland with two courts.

 the hotel rooms are made available to the staff.
-The former Bellavista is turned into a Chinese restaurant.
+The former «Bellavista» becomes a Chinarestaurant.

-Opening of the Graubünden Architecture Museum in commemoration of Flims architect Rudolf Olgiati.
+Opening of the Graubünden Architecture Museum in remembrance of the architect Rudolf Olgiati.

-Opening of the crystal cavern exhibiting amateur geologist Paul Membrini’s crystal collection in the former white wine cellar of Pavillon.
+Opening of the crystal cavern exhibiting amateur geologist Paul Membrini’s crystal collection in the former white wine cellar of «The Pavilion».

-After nearly 20 years of managing the hotel, Josef and Marianne Müller pass the torch to Christoph and Sabrina Schlosser.
+After nearly 20 years of managing the hotel, Josef and Marianne Müller hand over to Christoph and Sabrina Schlosser.

 Opening of the small animal petting zoo in the hotel park.

-Opening of delight spa & beauty, opening of the renovated sun terrace to commemorate the 100th anniversary of the Art Nouveau pavilion, integration of the Gefühlskulisse (atmospheric backdrop) by director Daniel Schmid into the hotel museum.
+Opening of «delight spa & beauty» and opening of the renovated sun terrace to commemorate the 100th anniversary of the Art Nouveau pavilion.
+Integration of the Gefühlskulisse (atmospheric backdrop) by director Daniel Schmid into the hotel museum.

 Waldhaus Flims begins operating year-round and closes only for about three weeks each spring.

 The indoor tennis courts are converted into the Waldhaus Arena for curling and events.
-Construction of Residence Promedana Flem.
+Construction of Residence Promenada Flem.

 Yasmin and Urs Grimm Cachemaille take over management of Waldhaus Flims.

 Daniel Fueglister becomes Managing Director and host of the Waldhaus Flims.
-Opening of the Paul Membrini crystal collection in the corridors of the hotel; for six weeks, Waldhaus Flims is the shooting location of the film Youth by director and Oscar winner Paolo Sorrentino; opening of the restaurant Epoca with its new concept: ‘Graubünden on your plate’.
+Opening of the Paul Membrini crystal collection in the corridors of the hotel; for six weeks the Waldhaus Flims is the shooting location of the film «Youth» by director and Oscar winner Paolo Sorrentino; opening of the restaurant Epoca with its new concept: «Graubünden on your plate».